 Probably because it lacks beaches and islands.
-But maybe, also, because it acquired a certain reputation during the late 2000s as a super wild party place — and even though it’s not at all accurate, some people still avoid Laos because of it.
+But maybe, also, because it acquired a certain reputation during the late 2000s as a super wild party place — and even though it’s no longer accurate, some people still avoid Laos because of it.

 A while ago I was messaging with a reader planning a trip in Southeast Asia who asked for my advice.
-She said she’s heard that Laos is just for rowdy European backpackers in their early 20s to go partying and tubing and drinking non-stop.
+She said she’s heard that Laos is just for young rowdy European backpackers to go partying and tubing and drinking non-stop.
 Since she was more interested in culture, cuisine, and nature, she’d decided to skip Laos entirely.

 And I was like, ‘nooooooo, you’ve got it all wrong!!’.

 It pains me when people avoid Laos for the wrong reasons!
 One of the things to know about Laos is that it’s actually a wonderfully pure travel destination.
 And it’s much less of a party place than Thailand, Vietnam, or Cambodia.

 Let me share with you my experiences traveling in Laos back when it was known as a party place and re-visiting again more recently.